 SB 1137 enacted the following requirements:

-- The lender or authorized agent was required to contact the borrower in person or by telephone and advise him or her of the right to request a meeting to explore alternatives to foreclosure.
+- The mortgage servicer was required to contact the borrower in person or by telephone and advise him or her of the right to request a meeting to explore alternatives to foreclosure.

-- The lender was required give the borrower the toll-free telephone provided by the United States Department of Housing and Urban Development (HUD) to find a HUD-certified housing counseling agency.
+- The servicer was required give the borrower the toll-free telephone provided by the United States Department of Housing and Urban Development (HUD) to find a HUD-certified housing counseling agency.

-If the lender was unable to contact the borrower by telephone (meaing it tried at three different times on different days), then the lender was required to send a certified letter, return receipt requested, that provided a toll-free number to reach a live representative during business hours so the borrower could call and learn about alternatives to foreclosure.
+If the servicer was unable to contact the borrower by telephone (meaing it tried at three different times on different days), then the servicer was required to send a certified letter, return receipt requested, that provided a toll-free number to reach a live representative during business hours so the borrower could call and learn about alternatives to foreclosure.

-The lender was also required to post a link on its website to information about:
+The servicer was also required to post a link on its website to information about:

 - avoiding foreclosure